tfsec/tfsec.github.io/_docs/azure/compute/no-secrets-in-custom-data.md

 ---
+title: azure-compute-no-secrets-in-custom-data
-title: Ensure that no sensitive credentials are exposed in VM custom_data
+description: Ensure that no sensitive credentials are exposed in VM custom_data
 shortcode: azure-compute-no-secrets-in-custom-data
 legacy:
 summary: Ensure that no sensitive credentials are exposed in VM custom_data